bbartling/pi_app_tf_lite/README.md

 # pi_app_tf_lite
-Full Stack Tensor Flow Lite Rasp Pi App for People Detecting tested on Buster B+ Model
+Full Stack Tensor Flow Lite Rasp Pi App for People Detecting tested on headless Buster B+ Model.
+The idea is to deploy apps remotely and monitor computer vision results through the web app features and have IoT log rest API endpoints or MQTT.

 * Install TF Lite on Rasp Pi and setup on virtual env: